Posted: 02/02/20 | February 2nd, 2020

 Best places to stay in the Lower East Side

 - BUDGET: Blue Moon Hotel – A clean, friendly place to stay with dorm rooms.
 They have a brand new lobby bar/café area, and a TV common room for guests.
-You’re just a quick walk to the subway from here!
+You’re just a quick walk to the subway from here too.

 - MID-RANGE: The RIDGE Hotel – Small rooms, but with some great amenities like iPod docking stations and wall-mounted TVs in each room.
-The helpful concierge can help you book tours.
+The helpful concierge can help you book tours and show you how to get around the city.

 Best Neighborhood for History: The Financial District

 The Financial District area of New York City definitely caters to business workers during the day but it’s become a lot cooler of an area in the last few years.
 It’s now a popular place to live in the city.
 Here you’ll be able to take in the old city: the historic churches, buildings, and taverns that have been around since the 1700s.
 You’ll also find Federal Hall, the Statue of Liberty, the 9/11 Memorial & Museum, Wall Street, and Battery Park.
-In short, it may be busy but there’s a lot to do here!
+In short, it may be busy but there’s a lot to do here, making it a convenient area to base yourself.

 Best places to stay in the Financial District